NAT Rules Configuration Object

 MissingQueryParameterError |

-400 | Thrown when required query parameters (e.g., name or folder ) are missing |
+400 | Thrown when required query parameters (e.g., name or folder) are missing |

-In addition to these HTTP exceptions, the model validation may raise ValueError
+In addition to these HTTP exceptions, the model validation may raise ValueError for various validation issues, such as:

 - Using tags other than strings